 The Dodd-Frank Act requires all public companies to hold a separate non-binding advisory stockholder vote to approve the compensation of named executive officers (NEOs), which is described in the Compensation Discussion and Analysis, the executive compensation tables, and the accompanying narrative disclosure in the Company's Proxy Statement (commonly referred to as a "say-on-pay" vote).
 Pursuant to Section 14A of the Exchange Act, each public company must submit this proposal to its stockholders not less than every six years.
+We presently submit this non-binding "say-on-pay" advisory vote to our stockholders annually, so the next "say-on-pay" advisory vote will be at the Annual Meeting of Stockholders to be held in 2022.
 In this Proposal 3, we are asking our stockholders to approve, on a non-binding basis, the compensation paid to our NEOs.

 As noted in the Compensation Discussion and Analysis section of this Proxy Statement, our executive compensation program is designed to align the interests of our executives with those of our stockholders to reward executives with incentives that are closely linked to the Company's short and long-term performance goals.
 Through regular review of the alignment of executive compensation with the Company's performance, the Compensation Committee seeks to successfully attract and retain highly qualified and motivated executives by providing a competitive executive compensation program that aligns with the value that our executives create for our stockholders.
 The Compensation Discussion and Analysis section describes our executive compensation philosophy and objectives, how our compensation program is designed, the elements of executive compensation, the use of benchmarking and peer group data, and the actual compensation of our NEOs identified in that section.
-The Compensation Discussion and Analysis section of Directors believe that the policies and practices described in the Compensation philosophy and objectives and that the compensation of our NEOs for fiscal year 2019 reflects and supports those policies and practices.
+The Compensation Committee and our Board of Directors believe that the policies and practices described in the Compensation Discussion and Analysis section of this Proxy Statement are effective in implementing our compensation philosophy and objectives and that the compensation of our NEOs for fiscal year 2020 reflects and supports those policies and practices.